 I laughed at my close friend, the bride, who wasn’t drinking because she hoped she was pregnant and was thus avoiding even a sip of alcohol.
 The thought of accidentally drinking while pregnant is one that never really occurred to me, but it probably should have: I learned a short time later that I was pregnant.

-There’s been a firestorm of outrage over a caution from the Centers for Disease Control and Prevention about women who drink alcohol when they might, possibly, get pregnant.
+There’s been a firestorm of outrage over caution from the World Health Organization and the Centers for Disease Control and Prevention about women who drink alcohol when they might, possibly, get pregnant.

 “There is no known safe amount of alcohol — even beer or wine — that is safe for a woman to drink at any stage of pregnancy,” the CDC says.
-The American Academy of Pediatrics issued a similar warning last October, citing longstanding advice that no one knows if even one drink is too much.
+The American Academy of Pediatrics issued a similar warning, citing longstanding advice that no one knows if even one drink is too much.

 I'm the woman the CDC was worried about.

 Fetal alcohol syndrome is a serious disorder.
 If women don’t miscarry, their babies can be physically, mentally and behaviorally disabled.
 Kids can have distorted facial features, stunted growth, vision problems and learning deficits.

 Most women who know they are pregnant avoid alcohol if they can.
 They know it’s not good for the baby.
 Women frequently agonize together over whether it’s OK to take ibuprofen when they’re pregnant, or eat fish, or soft cheese.
 They worry about whether they’re exercising too much or too little.

 But it’s also possible to not know you are pregnant.
 Younger women may be painfully aware of the odds of being pregnant, but I had been married a long time and unless you’re doing the let’s-time-it-for-conception thing, the thought just isn’t there.